mghotbi/DualStress/README.md

 ---

 ### 🌾 Conclusions
-Ancestral genotypes retain stronger antioxidant signaling and microbially mediated stress-buffering networks.

 Domestication has simplified the rhizosphere, reducing **microbial network complexity** and **functional diversity** essential for oxidative resilience.
-Future work will directly quantify **ROS/RNS in maize roots** and integrate **metagenomic/metatranscriptomic** data to map active microbial pathways tied to host antioxidant systems.

-> **Takeaway:** Oxidative resilience arises from *genotype × microbiome × environment* interactions — a foundation for **holobiont-guided, redox-resilient breeding**.

 ---